2024-25 Edition

 European Studies, B.A.

-The European Studies program focuses on the study of Europe from the vantage points of several disciplines in the humanities and social sciences.
+The European Studies program focuses on the study of Europe from the vantage points of several disciplines in the humanities and social sciences, such as history, art, cultural studies, and political science.
 Because Europe is both a geographical place and an idea that changes throughout history, it has had different meanings at different times and in different places.
 The study of Europe thus requires an open, pluralistic, and interdisciplinary curriculum that takes a critical approach to the idea (or ideas) of Europe.

 All students must meet the University Requirements.